-Due to a Double Standard, this trope more commonly applies to males than females.
+Due to a Double Standard that emphasizes male promiscuity and female chastity, this trope more commonly applies to males than females.
 Virginity is seen as something silly that men need to get past as soon as possible, while it is often shown as desirable in women.
 This trope is not gender-restricted, however.
 Female characters are shamed in this way occasionally, especially in high school settings.

-Contrast Slut-Shaming, where characters (usually female) are derided for promiscuity rather than virginity.
+Related to Nature Abhors a Virgin, in which a character disclosing their virginity insures events will conspire to cure them of their shameful condition.
+The opposite is Nature Adores a Virgin, where virginity is seen as special and highly admirable.
+Contrast Slut-Shaming, where characters (usually female) are derided for promiscuity rather than virginity (although they can overlap despite all logic).
 See also Unexpected Virgin if a character's virginity elicits surprise.
 For the "logical" extreme of this trope, see Eunuchs Are Evil.
 Closely related to Sex as Rite-of-Passage.

 - Hot Gimmick: Ryoki, who is extremely ashamed that he still is.

-- In Mad Bull 34, weak-willed rookie cop Eddie Daizaburo is pretty embarrassed about the fact that he's a virgin - especially considering the fact that his partner, "Sleepy" John Estes, is a Dirty Cop running a prostitution racket and a well known lothario.
-Sleepy tries to get a bunch of his girls to show Eddie a good time, but he's not having it because it's just not what he's looking for.
+- In Mad Bull 34, weak-willed rookie cop Eddie Daizaburo is pretty embarrassed about the fact that he's a virgin — especially considering the fact that his partner, "Sleepy" John Estes, is a Dirty Cop running a prostitution racket and a well-known lothario.
+Sleepy tries to get a bunch of his girls to show Eddie a good time, but he refuses because it's just not what he's looking for.
 Thereafter, Sleepy occasionally broaches the subject to annoy Eddie.

-- In Magi: The Labyrinth of Magic, Koumei started teasing Alibaba about this before realizing he's right, Alibaba never touched a woman, let alone have a girlfriend.
-Kouen found this hilarious.
+- In Magi: Labyrinth of Magic, Koumei starts teasing Alibaba about this before realizing he's right, Alibaba has never touched a woman, let alone had a girlfriend.
+Kouen finds this hilarious.